 Often, when travelling around the country (or even the world) the mention of Alberta conjures up images of the oil sands, an area of Northern Alberta, centered around Fort McMurray and home to some of the largest oil deposits on the globe.
-It is these oil sands that have provided Alberta with its worldwide reputation as an energy superstar.
-Oil is a major part of Alberta’s economy, and has been since the 1970s; however, oil is not the only type of energy being produced in large quantities in Alberta.
+It is these oil sands that have provided Alberta with its worldwide reputation as a major player in the energy industry and a climate change pariah.
+Oil has been a major part of Alberta’s economy, and has been since the 1970s; however, oil is not the only type of energy being produced in large quantities in Alberta.
 Climate change, technological innovation, and policy changes have also increased the demand for renewable resources to supply our heat, electricity, and other energy needs.

 To get a better sense of what we mean when we say ‘energy’, particularly in the context of environmental law, let’s start with a quick overview of some of the types of energy that are used in the province of Alberta.
 Energy can be classified as either non-renewable, those resources which do not form or replenish within a current human lifetime) and renewable resources which are those that are replenished at a rate equal to, or faster, than the rate at which they are consumed.
 Both renewable and non-renewable resources are created and consumed in the province of Alberta.